Frequently Asked Questions (FAQs)

 Is the OSW service only for faculty?
 Can postdocs and students use the OSW?

-Services are open to UTHSC faculty, post-doctoral, and graduate student investigators.
-Students, postdoctoral fellows, and residents needing assistance with grants and manuscripts should solicit their mentor's permission prior to submission.
+Post-doctoral and graduate student investigators can also use the OSW services.
+Students, postdoctoral fellows, and residents should get their mentor's permission prior to submitting grants and manuscripts requests.
 We are unable to edit projects for student courses.

 Can students receive assistance in writing papers for coursework or for dissertations?

-Will the OSW provide any training for proposal or manuscript writing, in addition to providing editing services?
+Does the OSW provide training for proposal or manuscript writing?